AdobeDocs/experience-platform.en/help/profile/ui/profile-customization.md

 ![](../images/profile-customization/profiles-modify-dashboard.png)

-Next, select **[!UICONTROL Add widget]** in the top-left corner of the dashboard.
+Next, select **[!UICONTROL Add widget]** in the top left corner of the dashboard.

 ![](../images/profile-customization/profiles-add-widget.png)

-Selecting to add a new card opens the [!UICONTROL Edit widget] screen where you can provide a [!UICONTROL Card title] and choose the attributes that you wish to display on the card.
-To begin adding attributes to the card, select **[!UICONTROL Add attributes]** in the top-right corner of the card.
+Choosing to add a new card opens the [!UICONTROL Edit widget] screen where you can provide a title for the new card and choose the attributes that you wish the card to display.
+To begin adding attributes to the card, select **[!UICONTROL Add attributes]**.

 ![](../images/profile-customization/profiles-edit-new-widget.png)

-When the [!UICONTROL Select union schema field] dialog opens, the left-side of the dialog shows the full [!UICONTROL XDM Individual Profile] union schema and the [!UICONTROL Selected Attributes] section on the right-side of the dialog shows the attributes that you select for your card.
+When the **[!UICONTROL Select union schema field]** dialog opens, the left side of the dialog shows the full [!UICONTROL XDM Individual Profile] union schema and the **[!UICONTROL Selected Attributes]** section on the right-hand side of the dialog shows the attributes that you select for your card.
 For more information on adding attributes, see the [section on adding attributes](#add-attributes) that appears earlier in this document.

 The total number of attributes selected is shown, as well as the maximum number of attributes (20) that can be added to a single card.
 You can also remove and reorder your selected attributes from this screen.
-Once you have added all of the attributes that you would like displayed on the card, choose [!UICONTROL Select] to return to the [!UICONTROL Edit widget] screen.
+Once you have added all of the attributes that you would like displayed on the card, choose **[!UICONTROL Select]** to return to the [!UICONTROL Edit widget] screen.

 ![](../images/profile-customization/profiles-add-fields-new-widget.png)

 When you return to the [!UICONTROL Edit widget] screen, the list of attributes on the card should reflect your choices from the previous screen.
-You can also continue to reorder and remove card attributes as needed.
+You can also reorder and remove card attributes as needed.

 In order to save your new card you must first provide a **[!UICONTROL Card title]**, then you will be able to select **[!UICONTROL Save]** and complete the card creation process.